The Remote Small Town in Washington Locals Don’t Want You to Find

-Clarkston, Washington is actually located right on the Washington and Idaho state line.
-In fact, it’s located just across the Snake River from Lewiston, Idaho.
-Clarkston isn’t a large town and has a population of less than 8,000 people but it’s a fabulous place for a day trip and a small town I’ve explored countless times.
+Clarkston is actually located right on the Washington and Idaho state line.
+In fact, it’s tucked up next to the Snake River, across from Lewiston, Idaho.
+Clarkston isn’t a large town and has a population of approximately 7,100 people, but it’s a fabulous place for a day trip, and a small town I’ve explored countless times.

 Clarkston is located in the Lewis-Clark Valley and at the confluence of the Snake and Clearwater Rivers.
-One of my favorite places to capture views of Clarkston and the surrounding area is the Confluence Overlook on U.S. Highway 95, approximately 8 miles north of Lewiston.
+One of my favorite places to capture views of the town and the surrounding area is the Confluence Overlook on U.S. Highway 95, approximately eight miles north of Lewiston.
 It’s a small pull-out in Idaho where you can enjoy views of Clarkston and Lewiston, the Snake and Clearwater Rivers, Hells Canyon, and the Bitterroot and Wallowa Mountains.

 While there are many things to love about the small town of Clarkston, many people venture to this area as they travel to the breathtaking Hells Canyon.
 This incredible natural wonder is actually North America’s deepest river gorge and is home to incredible whitewater rafting, hiking, wildlife viewing, and more.
-While you can always explore Hells Canyon on your own, we recommend booking a tour such as a jet boat or rafting tour.
-This is one of the best ways to learn more about the geography of the area, history, and the people who called this place home.
+While you can always explore Hells Canyon on your own, we recommend booking a jet boat or rafting tour.
+Several tours will even teach you more about the area's geography, history, and the people who once called it home.

 Have you ever spent time in this small town in Washington?
 What are some of your favorite towns to visit in the Evergreen State?
-Let me know.
+Let me know by filling out this nomination form.
 I’m always looking for new places to explore.
-And, if you do choose to stay for a while in Clarkston, consider booking a cozy vacation rental like this charming tiny home.
+And if you are feeling inspired, try planning your own trip using Only In Your State’s itinerary planner.

 Subscribe to our newsletter